Question Everything!Everything!! |

 In the case of a national identification system, it might start off as a means of curtailing illegal immigration, but it will end up as a means of controlling the American people.

-Taking a prophetic cue from George Orwell’s 1984, 2013 video game Papers, Please “puts players in control of an unnamed border agent in the fictional Eastern Bloc totalitarian state of Arstotzka in 1982.”
+Taking a prophetic cue from George Orwell’s 1984, a 2013 video game Papers, Please “puts players in control of an unnamed border agent in the fictional Eastern Bloc totalitarian state of Arstotzka in 1982.”

 As journalist Jason Concepcion explains, “The rules are simple: Decide who can enter the country.
 This is accomplished by checking each traveler’s documents — passports, visas, work permits — for authenticity and cross-referencing with various guidelines handed down by the state.
 The state’s instructions are initially simple.
 Those holding Arstotzkan passports — assuming the information contained therein matches the person at the window — are considered citizens and may cross the border.
 Take out your green ACCEPTED stamp, mark the appropriate box on the entry visa, hand the owner back his or her documents, and call the next person in line.”